Joint Council of Municipalities: Symbols

-As an entity of cultural autonomy, the Joint Council of Municipalities defines official national and cultural symbols which are used in eastern Croatia.
-Decision on the flag, coat of arms and anthem of Serbs in eastern Croatia was made on 14 November 1997.
+As an entity of cultural autonomy, the Joint Council of Municipalities defines official ethnic and cultural symbols which are used in eastern Croatia.
+Decision on the flag, coat of arms and anthem of Serbs in eastern Croatia was adopted on 14 November 1997.
 The flag described in the statute of the Joint Council of Municipalities is identical to the flag of Serbs of Croatia subsequently accepted by the Serb National Council.
 As such it is used around the country on different minority institutions.
 In addition to the flag, the council's statute defines the usage of the coat of arms of Serbs of Croatia, which is based on the traditional double-headed heraldic Serbian eagle and Serbian cross on a red shield.
 Behind the shield is a mantle whose internal side is dark blue fringed in the old-gold and with a mitre on top.
 As the Serb National Council does not define the coat of arms, it is therefore used exclusively in eastern Croatia.
 The statute of the Joint Council of Municipalities defines Bože pravde as the anthem of Serbian national minority.
 While the majority of ethnic communities in Croatia use symbols of their mother countries, this is not the case with Serbs in eastern Croatia as they accepted their symbols during the existence of Federal Republic of Yugoslavia and modern symbols of the Republic of Serbia were accepted only in 2006.